-Although Shakespeare was very familiar with tennis, if he had gone to Wimbledon this week he would not have recognised the game.
+Although Shakespeare was very familiar with tennis, if he had gone to Wimbledon as a spectator he would not have recognised the game.
 He would have gasped at the lightness and speed of the ball for a start.
 The tennis balls he knew were made of wood, or, in some cases, leather stuffed with grains of wheat.

-He would have been more comfortable with Centre Court than with the others as tennis in his time was an indoor game.
-You needed walls as you had to play the ball off them, including the alcoves and the sections that jutted out, and the scoring was related to where the ball travelled, what it bounced off, how many times it bounced and so on.
+He would have been more comfortable with Centre Court than with the other courts, as tennis in his time was an indoor game.
+You needed walls, as you had to play the ball off them – including the alcoves and the sections that jutted out, and the scoring was related to where the ball travelled, what it bounced off, how many times it bounced and so on.

 The game was known as ‘real tennis.’
-The Queen’s father, Henry VIII, built a tennis court at Hampton Court.
+The Queen’s father, Henry VIII, built a real tennis court at Hampton Court.
 The original burnt down but another one was built later.
-It is still there and one can visit the house and see the tennis court.
-There is a real tennis club whose members play in it.
+It is still there and one can visit the house and see the tennis court – if you become a member you can even play in it!

 The game, popular among French aristocrats, spread around Europe.
 It had originated in mediaeval Italy where it was a leisure activity of monks.
 They played with wooden balls which they hit with their hands.
 The French used leather gloves at first, which they later attached to sticks, and there you had the first rackets.